maliksyria/Semantic_Segmentation_UAVid/README.md

 ```

 ├── config (Configuration files for each model)
-├── docker (Dockerfile needed to build the Docker image with requried dependencies)
+├── docker (Dockerfile needed to build the Docker image with required dependencies)
 ├── model_weights (Model weights trained on UAVid dataset)
 ├── src (Models and dataset source code)
 ├── utils (Tool files)